Can’t find the information you’re looking for? Try these commonly asked questions!

 We recommend that no money exchanges hands.
 However, it may be some facilities are available at local cost, for example telephone and wifi.
 It is up to you and your exchange partner to agree this at the outset.

 Why not ask a keyholder, friend or neighbour to welcome your visitors and hand over the keys.
-London property owners can drop their keys in a nearby KeyNest
+We recommend using a facility like KeyNest

-location and send a collection code to their guests.
+and sending a collection code to your guests.
 KeyNest

 will notify you when your guest collects the keys.
 Alternatively if there is enough time you could always post them (special delivery is recommended).
 You may already have a key safe fitted or, if you are happy to do so, agree a secret hiding place for them.